-One of the most active community contributors at HARRISON PENSA™, Mana provides practical advice and careful guidance to individuals, corporations and municipalities on a wide range of legal topics.
+Mana Khami is a Partner and Practice Group Lead with the General Litigation group at Harrison Pensa.
+Mana is one of the most active community contributors at the firm and provides practical advice and careful guidance to individuals, corporations and municipalities on a wide range of legal topics.
 She is engaged most often with employment and labour issues, human rights violations, commercial litigation, professional negligence, breach of contract cases, issues involving election law and general litigation.

 Mana is often “in demand” within Harrison Pensa itself.
 Her colleagues seek out her assistance with a broad range of corporate/commercial matters, estate litigation cases, and professional negligence and discipline proceedings.
 Mana takes pride in her collaborative approach to serving all the firm’s clients and meeting their needs.

 - Southwest Region Director of the Ontario Bar Association